Met Office Drops First Red Rain Warning Since 2015 as Storm Dennis Batters South Wales

-The Met Office issued a Red Warning for rain – the highest level of warning – for parts of south Wales on Sunday morning.
-Red warnings are issued when it is highly likely the weather will cause a high level of impact, and this warning is the first red warning for rain the Met Office has issued since December 2015.
+The Met Office has slammed a rare Red Warning for rain on parts of south Wales this Sunday morning.
+This is the highest alert level, signaling extreme weather likely to cause serious disruption.
+It’s the first red rain warning from the Met Office since December 2015.

-Storm Dennis has brought heavy rain across the UK throughout the weekend, with multiple amber and yellow warnings in force until Monday, highlighting the risk of flooding and strong winds.
+Storm Dennis has battered the UK all weekend, bringing relentless rain.
+Multiple amber and yellow warnings remain in place until Monday, cautioning about flooding risks and gale-force winds.

-Jeremy Parr, Head of Flood and Incident Risk Management for Natural Resources Wales, said:
+Jeremy Parr, Head of Flood and Incident Risk Management at Natural Resources Wales, issued a sharp warning:

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.